gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 {{% img src="mosfet-symbol-highlighting-substrate-to-source-connection.png" width="500px" caption="Schematic symbol of a N-channel enhancement-mode MOSFET highlighting the built-in short between the substrate (body) and source of the MOSFET present in almost all discrete (aka power) MOSFETs." %}}

+{{% img src="mosfet-schematic-symbols-alternate-style.png" width="500px" caption="An alternative style for a MOSFET symbol.
+Note the different convention used for the direction of the arrows!
+There is also no distinction between depletion and enhancement-mode MOSFETs in the alternative style (assume it is enhancement-mode if in doubt)." %}}

 MOSFETs inside ICs do not normally have the substrate connected to the source, an are instead drawn as four pin devices, of which the additional fourth pin is connected to the substrate.
 For N-channel MOSFETs this is typically connected to the negative voltage rail (e.g. `\(0V\)`), and for P-channel MOSFETs it is connected to the positive voltage rail (e.g. `\(V_{DD}\)`).
 Note also that as soon as you disconnect the substrate from the source, the drain and source pins no longer have any differences, i.e. they can be interchanged and the device will still work as expected.

 The difference between N-channel and P-channel MOSFETs may be instead distinguished by adding a inverting-style circle on the gate pin, this symbolises that, in a way, a P-channel is the inverse of the more typical/standard N-channel.